How to transfer the ownership of a grave, from a living or deceased owner, to someone else.

 When buying a grave, the Exclusive Rights of Burial are being purchased, on a leasehold basis, for an initial period of 50 years.
 This can be renewed for a further 25 years towards the end of the initial lease.
-If the owner dies, they have an automatic right to be buried in the grave (provided there is space to do so).
+If the owner dies, they have an automatic right to be buried in the grave (as long as there is space to do so).

 Permission must be given by the owner for any burials in, or memorials placed on, the grave.
 If there is no living owner, the authority will need to establish who is legally entitled to the grave, and the “transfer of ownership” must be completed before a burial can go ahead.